Chickadee Alberta

 Additionally, the Boreal Chickadee (Poecile hudsonicus) inhabits the northern boreal forests.
 This chickadee has a more subdued colour palette with a brown cap and a hint of rust on its flanks.
 While not as commonly seen as its Black-capped cousin, the Boreal Chickadee is equally enchanting and a testament to the diversity of chickadees in Alberta.

-Physical Characteristics: Identifying the Chickadee
+Physical Characteristics: Identifying the Black Capped Chickadee

 The Boreal Chickadee, on the other hand, features a brown cap and a more muted colour palette.
 Its flanks have a rusty hue, and it lacks the stark black and white contrast seen in the other species.
 These subtle differences in coloration and markings are essential for correctly identifying the various chickadee species in Alberta.